Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 an artifact.
 This feature is provided by the admin section "Semantics".

 Most of the trackers you will use already defined a semantic.
-This is the case for instance for all tracker templates (see ?).
+This is the case for instance for all tracker templates (see `Tuleap-wide Tracker Templates`_).

 To define or update a semantic field, select the pencil icon next to the semantic property.
 Semantic admin section lets you define the following